danielepolencic/channel4/README.md

 ```

 It's immediately obvious that this couples the producer and consumer: when you
-introduce another consumer, the producer has to change accordingly.
+introduce another listener, the producer has to cater for it.

-This is poor separation of concerns.
+**This is poor separation of concerns.**

 But what if you could decouple consumers from producers?
 What if the producer
 could send the message without the need to worry about who's consuming it?
 What